violet4/matrix_notifier/README.md

 * Homeserver
 * username (we recommend making a dedicated account for your sender)
 * password
-* target room ID (the room will messages will be sent)
+* target room ID (the room where messages will be sent)
 * device name (e.g. `python_matrix_notifier` to correspond to this program)